Therapy for the Highly Sensitive Person in San Antonio

 -

 HSP means your nervous system is more sensitive to stimuli and emotion.
 Bipolar Disorder is a mood disorder involving distinct episodes of mania and depression.
 You can be an HSP and not have a Bipolar diagnosis, and vice versa.
-I don’t treat Bipolar Disorder specifically, but if you’re highly sensitive and dealing with anxiety, attachment, or trauma, I can help you find tools to feel calmer and more grounded.
+I don’t treat Bipolar Disorder specifically, but if you’re highly sensitive and dealing with anxiety, attachment, or trauma, I can help you using therapies and techniques to feel calmer and more grounded.

 -